avocado-framework/avocado/man/avocado.rst

                             parameter.
       --suite-runner SUITE_RUNNER
                             Selects the runner implementation from one of the installed and active implementations.
-You can run "avocado plugins" and find the list of valid runners under the "Plugins that run test suites on a job (runners) section.
-Defaults to "nrunner", which is the new runner and only runner supported at this moment.
+You can run "avocado plugins" and find the list of valid runners under the "Plugins that run test suites on a job (runners)" section.
+Defaults to "nrunner", which is the only runner that ships with core Avocado at this moment.
       -d, --dry-run         Instead of running the test only list them and log their params.
       --dry-run-no-cleanup  Do not automatically clean up temporary directories